shutter-network/shutter-keyper-deployment/README.md

-# Shutter API Service Keyper
+# Shutter API Keyper

-This repository contains the docker compose configuration to run a shutter api service keyper.
+This repository contains the docker compose configuration to run a shutter api keyper.

 ## Prerequisites